xpepper/clean-architecture-example/README.md

 ##### Core: Use Cases
 * Represent your business actions, it’s what you can do with the application.
 Expect one use case for each business action
-* Pure business logic, plain java (expect maybe some utils libraries like StringUtils)
+* Pure business logic, plain java (expect maybe some utils libraries like `StringUtils`)
 * Define interfaces for the data that they need in order to apply some logic.
-One or more dataproviders will implement the interface, but the use case doesn’t know where the data is coming from
+One or more dataproviders will implement the interface, but the use case doesn't know where the data is coming from
 * The use case doesn't know who triggered it and how the results are going to be presented (e.g. could be on a web page, or returned as json, or simply logged, etc.)
 * Throws business exceptions